 1 to 2 of 2

 We have been forced to add rules to our anti spam filters not to allow e-mails to come into our organization from and external source with the sender being from our domain.
-Example I am fred and my E-mail is firstname.lastname@example.org in intervals I setup a task for someone but the e-mail is blocked by out spam filter because it sees it coming from email@example.com from an external source.Any way to have Intervals send the e-mail with a from address of email@example.com or something like this?
+Example I am fred and my E-mail is firstname.lastname@example.org in intervals I setup a task for someone but the e-mail is blocked by out spam filter because it sees it coming from email@example.com from an external source.

 For more Intervals help documentation, please visit help.myintervals.com